LK4D4/lk4d4.darth.io/content/posts/hugoblog.md

 ## Conclusions

 It's really fun to use docker.
-You don't need to installing and removing tons of crap on host machine, docker can handle it all for you.
+You don't need to install and remove tons of crap on host machine, docker can handle it all for you.

 ![docker](https://www.docker.io/static/img/homepage-docker-logo.png)